The temperature in the hotel room was seventy degrees.

 We all were.

-We had caravanned to Virginia with Andy’s siblings and their families to attend a memorial service for Andy’s step-dad, Duncan.
+We had caravanned to Virginia to attend a memorial service for Andy’s step-dad, Duncan.

-So I prayed a little prayer to Duncan and promised to give him that.
+So I prayed a little prayer to Duncan that night and promised to give him mine.

 “Legacy is planting seeds in a garden that you never get to see.”